-{\bf Experiment 1}.
-As a first step in the comparison of EFR-ROM and EFR-EFRROM, we consider the EF stabilization strategy both at the FOM level and the ROM level.
-That is, we discard the \emph{Relax} step (i.e., we consider $\chi = 1$) both for EFR-ROM and EFR-EFRROM.
-We note that, in a FOM (and, consequently, in a ROM) setting, the EF algorithm is over-diffusive and high frequency modes are completely damped (see, e.g., \cite{GirfoglioQuainiRozza2019}). \begin{remark} At the FOM level, one has to tackle the issue of preserving the incompressibility constraint when applying the DF (II).
-Indeed, while the DF guarantees the mass conservation under periodic boundary conditions, the incompressibility is lost under no-slip conditions \cite{ervin2012numerical, layton2008numerical, van2006incompressibility}.
-In our specific test case, this might translate in unacceptable divergence values near the cylinder boundary $\partial \Omega_C$.
+\A{\begin{remark} At the FOM level, one has to tackle the issue of preserving the incompressibility constraint when applying the DF (II).
+Indeed, while the DF preserves the incompressibility under periodic boundary conditions, it does not preserve the incompressibility under no-slip boundary conditions \cite{ervin2012numerical, layton2008numerical, van2006incompressibility}.
+In our specific test case, this might translate in unacceptable divergence values near the cylinder boundary, $\partial \Omega_C$.
 In \cite{ervin2012numerical, layton2008numerical}, a Stokes differential filter is proposed as a solution to recover the mass conservation at the DF level.
 However, as underlined by the authors, this is a more expensive filtering operation.
-We decided to address the problem by exploiting another technique, easier to implement and which gave us acceptable divergence values: a div-grad stabilization that penalizes the violation of incompressibility constraint \cite{Heavner2017,john2017divergence}.
-Namely, we added a term in the DF equations of the form
+We decided to address this problem by exploiting another technique, easier to implement and which gave us acceptable divergence values: a div-grad stabilization that penalizes the violation of the incompressibility constraint \cite{Heavner2017,john2017divergence}.
+Namely, in the DF equations, we added a term of the form